 - Plumbing

-The inspector will tell you what needs fixing.
+The inspector will point out what needs fixing.

-Just make the changes and schedule another look.
+Just make the necessary changes and book a follow-up inspection.

 Final Steps to Obtain Your Certificate of Occupancy

-After all inspections are done, you’re almost there!
-The last step is getting your certificate of occupancy.
+Once all inspections are cleared, you’re almost there!
+The final step is scoring your certificate of occupancy.

-This paper says your building is safe to use.
+This document tells you that your building is safe and ready for use.

-Sometimes, you might need to show extra paperwork.
+Sometimes, you might need to present additional paperwork, such as:

 - Special inspection reports